Looking white and being Aboriginal

 But we are your doctors, your teachers, your neighbours, your friends, your gym buddies, your cab drivers.
 We are here today.
 And we are not going anywhere.

 I am Aboriginal.
 I have always been Aboriginal and I will never question it again in my life.
 I grew up eating off of the land.
-I love being in outside in the middle of nowhere, it's when I feel the most peaceful.
+I love being outside in the middle of nowhere, it's when I feel the most peaceful.

 My dad has been taking me dogsledding since I was two-years-old.
 The respect I was taught to have for nature is so integral to Aboriginal beliefs and I get a lump in my throat everytime I hear someone throat sing.
 I am Aboriginal, and nobody gets to take that from me.